 The culture of most nonprofits is based on trust, honesty, and a commitment to the public interest.
 But a noble mission and sparkling public image are not bullet-proof protection against fraud.
-While only 3 percent of fraud found in 2014 was attributed to religious, charitable, and social services organizations, the median fraud loss for these groups was $108,000.
+According to the Association of Certified Fraud Examiners’ (ACFE) 2016 Report to the Nations, while only 2.4 percent of fraud found in 2016 was attributed to religious, charitable, and social services organizations, the median fraud loss for these groups was $82,000.

 “The Association of Certified Fraud Examiners (ACFE) defines occupational fraud as, “The use of one’s occupation for personal enrichment through the deliberate misuse or misapplication of the employing organization’s resources or assets.”